cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Certificate Public Key Algorithms Registry {#pkalg}

 IANA has created a new registry titled "CBOR Certificate Public Key Algorithms" under the new heading "CBOR Certificate".
-For values in the inteval [-24, 23] the registration procedure is "IETF Review".
+For values in the interval [-24, 23] the registration procedure is "IETF Review".
 For all other values the registration procedure is "Expert Review".
-The columns of the registry are Value, X.509 Algorithm, and Reference, where Value is an integer and the other columns are text strings.
+The columns of the registry are Value, X.509 Algorithm, and Reference, where Value is an integer, and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+